 - Cumulative and prerequisite grade point averages (GPA) of 3.2 on a 4-point scale

-- Fifty (50) hours of clinical observation with a licensed physical therapist in the delivery of physical therapy services in a clinical environment.
+- Twenty-five (25) hours of clinical observation with a licensed physical therapist in the delivery of physical therapy services in a clinical environment.
 This requirement may be met through paid or volunteer experiences.

 - Three letters of recommendation from sources able to attest to an applicant's academic ability and character; one letter must be from a licensed physical therapist and another must be from an academic faculty or administrator.
 It is recommended that the third letter be obtained from a course instructor or a clinical supervisor.
 Letters from family members and casual acquaintances are not acceptable.

 - The Graduate Record Examination (GRE) taken within five years.
 Applicants must have a minimum of 150 on both the verbal and quantitative portions of the test and a 3.0 or greater on the analytical writing section.
 Candidates who already have earned a graduate degree in another health profession or biological science may request that the GRE requirement be waived.
 Such requests will be considered on a case-by-case basis.
 The PTCAS Seton Hall GRE code is 3886.

 - If English is not the native language, a student must submit a Test of English as a Foreign Language (TOEFL) Score Report documenting a computer-based score of 220 or above, or pass all four sections of the TOEFL internet-based examination.
 The passing section scores are: Writing = 24; Speaking = 26; Listening = 18; and Reading = 21.
 All international transcripts must be evaluated by a member agency of the National Association of Credential Evaluation Services (NACES).

 - Completion of the following prerequisite courses with a grade of "C" or better: